Beating childhood leukaemia

 Preventing childhood leukaemia

-Thanks to our researchers, we already know that the origin of leukaemia is in the womb.
+Thanks to our researchers, we already know that the origin of childhood ALL is in the womb.
 By studying twins, where leukaemia has developed at different times in each child, we’ve found out about pre-leukaemia cells and how important they are.
 We know these cells are present at birth in far more children than the number who go on to develop leukaemia – so we understand that a second ‘event’ is needed to trigger the development of the disease.

 We now need to understand these molecular changes that cause the leukaemia to develop.
 We’ve funded Professor Mel Greaves (pictured), an international leader in childhood leukaemia research at the Institute of Cancer Research, to develop a model in mice with this very aim.
 This really could be the next major breakthrough and it’s within touching distance.